 About the reports

-The reporting period is a snapshot of each of the four businesses at 5 April 2019.
-These reports refer to the gender pay gap, which is the average earning difference between men and women across an organisation, demonstrated by six statutory calculations, expressed as a percentage of men’s earnings in relation to women’s.
+The reporting period is a snapshot of each of the two businesses at 5 April 2021.
+The reports refer to the gender pay gap, which is the average earning difference between men and women across an organisation, demonstrated by six statutory calculations, expressed as a percentage of men’s earnings in relation to women’s.

 The gender pay gap is different from equal pay.
 Equal pay relates to men and women being paid the same amount for the same role, which is a legal requirement in the UK.

-Bibby Line Group is passionate about providing safe working conditions for our employees, and those within the communities we operate.
-Basically we do everything we can to protect everyone while they are at work and get everyone home safe, every day.
+Bibby Line Group is passionate about providing safe working conditions for our colleagues, and those within the communities where we operate.
+We do everything we can to protect everyone while they are at work and get everyone home safe, every day.

 Two examples of how our businesses are leaders in their industries: